-We’ll collect you in the morning from your hotel in our luxury 4x4 vehicle before travelling via Kilburn (with its huge, famlous white horse on the hillside) to the ruins of Bylands Abbey.
+We’ll collect you in the morning from your hotel in our luxury 4x4 vehicle before travelling via Kilburn (with its huge, famous white horse on the hillside) to the ruins of Bylands Abbey.
 From here we will drive past Ampleforth School and Ampleforth Abbey to Helmsley, then along to Pickering with its Norman castle.

 Next we will drive to The Hole of Horcum – often known as Yorkshire’s Grand Canyon, and a great photostop to take in this unique natural bowl.

-We’ll then travel over Goathland Moor to Goathland (the fictional village of Aidensfield in the TV series Heartbeat and where the railway station doubled as Hogworts Station in the Harry Potter movies!)and then onto Grosmont (Another village synonymous with Heartbeat Country).
+We’ll then travel over Goathland Moor to Goathland (the fictional village of Aidensfield in the TV series Heartbeat and where the railway station doubled as Hogwarts Station in the Harry Potter movies!)and then onto Grosmont (Another village synonymous with Heartbeat Country).

 Next we are off to Whitby (where Captain Cook moved to start his career as a merchant seaman).
-It has so much history from the saxon Synod of Whitby, to the Viking port, then as an important Norman settlement with its gothic abbey.
+It has so much history from the Saxon Synod of Whitby, to the Viking port, then as an important Norman settlement with its gothic abbey.
 There is also whaling and jet industry connections and of course links to Bram Stoker and Dracula!

 After a brief panoramic drive around the headlands and lunch – Traditional Fish & Chips is always popular!
 We’ll embark on a short walking tour of the town.